-Yes, we think the workshop would still be useful.
+Yes, we find that the workshop is useful for those who are working with therapists using different modalities.
 If you are currently in a coaching or therapeutic relationship, it would be wise to discuss your attendance with your practitioner.
 They will be in the best place to assist you after the workshop for any follow-up.
 We would also be available to consult with your therapist about the processes taught at the workshop if you and they would like that.

 There are no prerequisites for attending the Workshop.
 Some attendees have done a lot of reading, personal work and personal growth; others very little.
 If you have time, we do recommend you read “Getting the Love You Want” either before the Workshop, or afterwards.